CHILDREN & YOUTH

 Each spring we offer Coming of Age classes to our eighth graders as they prepare for high school.
 Coming of Age students learn more about UU’ism and themselves as they prepare “This I Believe” statements and lead a service for the entire congregation.

 The annual holiday pageant and parties, intergenerational dances, regional conferences, social-justice training, and other leadership and outreach opportunities round out First Unitarian’s RE program.

-Our Religious Education program is a cooperative.
+Our Religious Education program follows a cooperative model.
 That means we need YOU!

 We request that everyone with a child in the RE program make a volunteer commitment each year.
-There are many ways you can help out, from occasional special events to once-a-month playground supervising to weekly classroom teaching.
+There are many ways you can help, from helping with special events to weekly classroom teaching.
 Every volunteer is important, and we value every minute donated to the program.

-You need not be an RE parent to help out.
+You need not be a RE parent to help out.
 Interested?
 Check out the “Religious Education Volunteer” brochure for more information.